Public Sector Equality Duty Aims and Objectives

 - Relationships and Sex Education Policy

 Rode Heath prides itself on being an inclusive school that cares for every individual child.
 In doing so, we promote and deliver a range of strategies to ensure that we comply to the Public Sector Equality Duty.
 Alongside this, we intend to have an annual whole school focus on one of the nine protected characteristics that are outlined in the Equality and Diversity policy.
-As of April 2019 until July 2021, our whole school focus will be on religion and beliefs.

 Objective 3: To close gaps in attainment and achievement between students and all groups of students; especially boys and girls, students eligible for free-school meals, students with special educational needs and disabilities, looked after children and students from different heritage groups.